 to volunteer to teach this unique curriculum to audiences in your

-The curriculum will be piloted at scale during our first virtual Summer School
+The curriculum was piloted at scale during our first virtual Summer School

-In parallel, we encourage volunteers to pilot teaching our materials to target audiences in your own neighborhood.
+In parallel, we encourage prospective volunteers to pilot teaching our materials to target audiences in your own neighborhood.
+Please also consider volunteering

 How to apply